proftsec/proftsec-site/content/projects/cybersecurity-operations&incident-response/_index.md

 - **Incident response playbooks** for handling cybersecurity events
 - **Forensic analysis techniques** for malware and breach investigations

-🔗 *Continue to hands-on projects within this category to enhance your skills in cybersecurity operations and incident response.*
+🔗 *Continue to hands-on projects within this category to enhance your skills in cybersecurity operations and incident response.
+Projects in this section are labeled COIR-1, COIR-2, and so on to reflect your progress through this domain.*